 This mosque is big, that’s why it is called the Grande Mosque too.
-It is the second biggest in Africa, and thirteenth in the world.
+It is the second biggest mosque in Africa, and thirteenth largest mosque in the world.
 I find that quite hard to believe as the place is HUGE.
 (At the time, it was the third largest, and that seemed about right.
 The world must be building some huge mosques!)
 It was so difficult to get a sense from across the road, but as we walked across the vast outside area it slowly loomed above us.
 Even in these photos I may struggle to give you an idea of scale.

 The whole thing didn’t come cheap.
 It was the idea of the former King, but he wasn’t funding it.
 Instead, the Moroccan people had to fund a fair chunk.
 They were essentially subject to a Grand Mosque tax, payable by every family in the country; whether they intended to use the building or not.
 The total cost was over £500,000,000, but I suppose they really have something to show for it!

 The minaret is the largest in the world; standing at 210 metres.
-At night, a laser shines from the top in the direction of Mecca.
-The giant doors at its base, the main entrance to the mosque can be drawn all the way up.
+At night, a laser shines east from the top in the direction of Mecca.
+The giant doors at its base, by the main entrance to the mosque can be drawn all the way up.

 The Prayer Hall